UbuEnglish/ubu-english-job/job_posting.md

 # Senior Python Developer - Document Processing Pipeline

-## Project Overview
+## Strategic Context

-We're seeking a skilled Python developer to enhance our markdown processing system for LLM training data preparation.
-This is a well-defined, short-term project with clear deliverables and existing architecture.
+We're developing an innovative ESL learning platform powered by AI, starting with a crucial foundation: a sophisticated markdown processing system for LLM training data preparation.
+This technical assessment project represents more than just a coding task—it's an opportunity to demonstrate strategic thinking and potentially establish a long-term partnership in educational technology.

-*Note: This is a focused, short-term project ideal for experienced developers who enjoy well-structured technical challenges.*

-**Key requirement**: Must be proficient with modern AI coding assistants to maximize development efficiency.
+*Note: While this is a focused 4-6 week project, we're particularly interested in agencies and developers who can contribute to our broader vision of AI-enhanced language learning.*

+**Key Aspects**:
+- Demonstrate innovative approaches to AI/ML integration
+- Showcase architectural decision-making
+- Balance technical excellence with strategic thinking

 **Quick Facts**:

-- 🕒 Duration: 4-6 weeks
+- 🕒 Duration: 4-6 week assessment
 - 📍 Remote: Yes
-- 🔧 Type: Contract
+- 🔧 Type: Contract with potential for long-term collaboration
 - 🤖 Development: AI-assisted workflow
+- 🎯 Goal: Technical excellence and strategic partnership

-## The Challenge
+## The Opportunity

+This project serves two purposes:
-Transform our markdown processing system from a solid foundation to a production-ready pipeline.
+1. Transform our markdown processing system into a production-ready pipeline
+2. Demonstrate your team's capability to contribute to our larger ESL platform vision

 You'll work on:
 - Completing v1.0 implementation (currently passes 2/6 test cases)
 - Developing v2.0 with enhanced validation and features
 - Creating comprehensive test coverage
 - Maintaining clear documentation
 - Using AI coding assistants to accelerate development
+- Proposing strategic improvements aligned with our platform goals

+## Ideal Profile

+We're particularly interested in:
+- Development agencies with broad expertise
+- Teams with educational technology experience
+- Organizations that understand AI/LLM integration
+- Partners who can align development with strategic goals

-## Required Skills
+### Required Skills

 - 3+ years Python development
 - **Proven experience with AI coding assistants** (GitHub Copilot, Codeium, etc.)